Gaurav2327/business-canvas-poc-rag-ai/README.md

 ## 📌 Note

-== In this POC, we are using open-source components:==
+ In this POC, we are using open-source components:
 - **Ollama** — *mid-tier model (4.7 GB, 8.03B parameters)*
 - **Sentence Transformers**
 - **Pinecone (free tier)*

-== Because these services rely on free/open models, you may notice occasional hallucinations in the generated answers.==
+ Because these services rely on free/open models, you may notice occasional hallucinations in the generated answers.

 ---